State Route 6 (Franklin Road)Williamson County

 Unexpected utility issues have created conflicts that have prevented the project from moving forward.
 TDOT and the contract are working diligently to resolve the issues, and every effort is being made to progress work.

 The Franklin Road project requires an exceptionally large number of utility relocations.
 It’s typical for TDOT to coordinate multiple utility relocations for urban widening projects.
 Similar projects of this size typically require line relocations between five to six utility companies.
-TDOT is coordinating with TWELVE different utilities for the Franklin Road project.
+TDOT is coordinating with eleven different utilities for the Franklin Road project.

 In addition to the extensive utility relocation work, the contractor has made significant progress building retaining walls and box culverts, installing storm drain, and performing gradework wherever possible.